Welcome! There have been hits on this site

 A Biography~

-Despite years of research, the details of William Lee Conley Broonzy's birth remain problematic.
+Despite years of research, the details of William Lee Conley Broonzy's birth date remain problematic.
 He may have been born on 26 June 1893 - the date of birth he often gave - or according to Bill's twin sister Laney, it may have been in 1898.
 Laney claimed to have documents to prove that.
-However recent research using the 1930 census suggests that he was actually born in 1901 (see below).
-The place of his birth was probably Scott, Mississippi, but .......
+However, definitive research undertaken by Bob Reisman (see www.amazon.co.uk or www.amazon.com search book "I Feel So Good") has changed the picture.

-Bill's father Frank Broonzy and his mother, Mittie Belcher had both been born into slavery and Bill was one of seventeen children.
+Bill's father Frank Broonzy (Bradley) and his mother, Mittie Belcher had both been born into slavery and Bill was one of seventeen children.
 His first instrument was a violin which he learned to play with some tuition from his uncle, his mother's brother, Jerry Belcher.
+Bob Reisman suggests that there is little evidence that Jerry Belcher existed.

-The family moved from Mississippi to Pine Bluff, Arkansas where young Bill worked as a violinist in local churches at the same time as working as a farm hand.
+In Arkansas, the young Bill (Lee) worked as a violinist in local churches at the same time as working as a farm hand.
 He also worked as a country fiddler and local parties and picnics around Scott Mississippi.
-Between 1912 and 1917, Bill worked as an itinerant preacher in and around Pine Bluff.
-From 1918 to 1919 Broonzy served in the US army.
+Between 1912 and 1917, Bill (Lee) worked as an itinerant preacher in and around Pine Bluff.
+It is not known why he changed his name.

-Later, returning to Arkansas, he worked in clubs around Little Rock.
+Later, he worked in clubs around Little Rock.
 In about 1924, Big Bill moved to Chicago Illinois, where as a fiddle player he played occasional gigs with Papa Charlie Jackson.
 During this time he learned to play guitar and subsequently accompanied many blues singers, both in live performance and on record.
-Bill made his first recordings in 1927 and the 1930 census records him as living in Chicago and (working as a labourer in a foundry) and his name was recorded as 'Willie Lee Broonsey' aged 28.
+Bill made his first recordings in 1927 (just named Big Bill) and the 1930 census records him as living in Chicago and (working as a labourer in a foundry) and his name was recorded as 'Willie Lee Broonsey' aged 28.
 He was living with his wife Annie (25) and his son Ellis (6).

 "...the best-selling blues singer on Vocalion's 'race' records, which is the musical trade designation for American Negro music that is so good that only the Negro people can be expected to buy it."